levisc8/spind/cran-comments.md

 Tested on win-builder for R-devel, R-release, and R-oldrelease with the following results:

-ALL builds had the following NOTE:
+R-release and R-oldrelease builds had the following NOTE:
 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Sam Levin <levisc8@gmail.com>'